jupitern/Scheduler/README.md

 jupitern/scheduler is release under the MIT license.

-You are free to use, modify and distribute this software, as long as the copyright header is left intact
+You are free to use, modify and distribute this software